 Investee companies in which PNB and the unit trust funds under its management holds a majority or single largest stake are classified as Strategic companies, while companies with more than 10% stake or more than RM1 billion in value are classified as Core companies.

-As one of the largest institutional investors, PNB exercises stewardship responsibilities to ensure its investee companies practice good corporate governance to deliver sustainable long term shareholder value.
+As one of the largest institutional investors, PNB exercises its stewardship responsibilities to ensure its investee companies practise good corporate governance to deliver sustainable long-term shareholder value.
 PNB has taken steps to increase transparency, leading towards greater accountability, while ensuring all decision-making is carried out objectively, and that relevant governance issues are addressed accordingly.

 Being a member of the Institutional Investor Council Malaysia (IIC), together with other institutional investors, PNB supports IIC’s agenda in promoting effective stewardship responsibilities and good governance practices and became the signatories of the Malaysian Code for Institutional Investors.

 PNB applies the following corporate governance principles and voting guidelines in monitoring the conduct of its investee companies which also serve as guidelines in exercising its voting rights at the general meetings.
-For more information, click here Voting Guidelines of PNB.
+For more information, click here Voting Guidelines of PNB and MCII Compliance statement of PNB.